 Welcome to my website!
 My name is Jean-Michel Benkert, and I am an Assistant Professor at the Department of Economics of the University of Bern.
-In 2017, I obtained a PhD in Economics from the University of Zurich.
+In 2017, I obtained a PhD in Economics from the University of Zurich, where I was advised by Nick Netzer and Georg Nöldeke.
 Before joining the University of Bern, I held various roles in the fields of strategy and innovation in the private sector.

-Within economics, my research focuses on microeconomic theory, with an emphasis on behavioral theory and mechanism design.
+Within economics, my research focuses on (applied) microeconomic theory, covering topics such as behavioral theory, industrial organization and mechanism design.
 You can access my current and past research papers below and find my Google Scholar profile here.

 Working Papers